d3q0w/MyUniversity-Portal/README.md

 ```bash
 python manage.py test
 ```
 This will run all the tests located in the `tests.py` files of your Django apps.

+## **The most Important stuff to remember:
+The project is still under development, so when you need to use it as a student, you will need to set the boolean value in models.py 'is_student' as "True".
+You will do the same for the admin and lecturer roles if you want to use them.

 ## **Contributing**
 If you want to contribute to this project, please follow the steps below: